-The contribution rate is set by statute for both employees and employers.
-The funding period is determined, as described below, using the Entry Age Normal actuarial cost method.
+The actuarial cost method is the Entry Age Normal actuarial cost method.
 The Entry Age Normal actuarial cost method allocates the plan's actuarial present value of future benefits to various periods based upon service.
 The portion of the present value of future benefits allocated to years of service prior to the valuation date is the actuarial accrued liability, and the portion allocated to years following the valuation date is the present value of future normal costs.
 The normal cost is determined for each active member as the level percent of payroll necessary to fully fund the expected benefits to be earned over the career of each individual active member.
 The normal cost is partially funded with active member contributions with the remainder funded by employer contributions.